The scheme applies to eligible cases for which permission to appeal is sought and obtained via the Court of Appeal.

 Unless a judge exceptionally directs otherwise, the parties in such cases are notified by the Court that case papers have been automatically referred to CEDR for the appointment of a mediator.
 Parties are then asked to confirm if they wish to proceed to mediation.
 Mediation under the pilot scheme is voluntary but parties may be required to justify to the Court of Appeal their decision not to attempt mediation at subsequent court hearings.

 At the mediation, the appointed mediator will bring the parties together to try to reach a settlement.
 If there is a settlement, the case will not go back to the Court of Appeal.
-See How to Use this Service below for more details on the process.
+See how to use this service below for more details on the process.

 Nine hours of the mediator's time, with four hours allocated to preparation and five hours to mediation.